xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 my wife's family.
 During that time we helped out on the family rice farm near Shuzenji in the Shizuoka prefecture.
-I unfortunately had to leave before the full harvest process was done but I'll take you as far as I got and also try and share other insights gleaned.
+I unfortunately had to leave before the full harvest process was done but I'll take you as far as I got and also try and share other insights I gleaned.

 Unfortunately, while I thought I took a lot of photos it seems I'm missing things I would have liked to have captured for this.
 I'll go through and